shibatch/grantback/v0.2/GUIDE_FOR_LICENSEES.md

 Step 2.6: Providing a Copy of Your Streamed Work if Requested (License Clause 3.d)

 After You have published Your Streamed Work, we (the Licensor) may request a digital copy of the relevant portions of Your Streamed Work that incorporate our VODs.
-If we make such a request, You are required to promptly provide this copy to us in a common digital format and via a reasonable delivery method, provided You still possess such a copy and are reasonably able to fulfill this request.
+If we make such a request, You are, in principle, required to promptly provide this copy to us in a common digital format and via a reasonable delivery method; however, this obligation is exceptionally excused if your specific situation meets the criteria for "Excusable Non-Performance" as detailed in Section 9 of the full License text.
+(Please note: The full License text, in Section 9 "Excusable Non-Performance," includes provisions for situations where You might be unable to fulfill this obligation due to circumstances genuinely beyond Your reasonable control and without Your fault or negligence.)

 This obligation helps us to be aware of Your creation and allows us to potentially exercise our rights to feature Your work under the Grant-Back terms (see Section 3 of this guide and Clause 4 of the full License).
-(Please note: The full License text, in Section 9 "Excusable Non-Performance," includes provisions for situations where You might be unable to fulfill this obligation due to circumstances genuinely beyond Your reasonable control and without Your fault or negligence.)

 3\.
 The Grant-Back to \[**Licensor's Primary Channel Name\]**: A Brief Explanation (License Clause 4\)